tonechas/moodle-workshop-group-grades/README.md

 Alice,Johnson,alicej@hotmail.com,"B, G1_2"
 John,Doe,johny@example.com,G2_2
 Michael,Harris,mike2007@fakemail.net,G3_1
-Emily,Carter,milly@.test.com,"A, G3_2"
+Emily,Carter,milly@test.com,"A, G3_2"
 ```

 ### `<workshop_id>.htm`

 This is the HTML code of the Workshop grades report.
-Note that `<workshop_id>` must be replaced by an identifier, for example `HISTORY204D-essay` or `CS101-project`.
-The report looks like this.
+Note that `<workshop_id>` shoyld be replaced by an identifier, for example `HISTORY204D-essay` or `CS101-project`.
+The report looks like this:

 <figure>
   <img src="https://grok.lsu.edu/image/56192.jpg" alt="Screenshot of Workshop grades report" width="auto">